Business Valuation is required at the time of takeover or merger or sale of the business. In th...

-As most of Big Indian banks struggling due to traditional lending method& also RBI regulation is high as compare to NBFC.
+Indian banks are struggling due to traditional lending method& also RBI regulation is high as compare to NBFC.

-In 2017 NBFCs improve their performance, RBI’s financial stability report says NBFC loans book grown up by 16.6% in the year 16-17.
+In 2017 NBFCs improve their performance as per the RBI’s financial stability report.
+It says NBFC loans book grown up by 16.6% in the year 16-17.
 200% as fast as the 8.8% credit growth across the Indian banking sector.
 Most of the NBFC are able to generate highest IRR 25% to 32% p.a.
 Short term SME & Personal lending seems to be useful fin-tech start-ups.

 As per the FDI policy, foreign investment in NBFC sector is permitted under the automatic route.
 An automatic route is one where no Foreign Investment Promotion Board (FIPB) or RBI approval is needed before making the proposed investment.
 In automatic route up to 100%, foreign investment is permitted without the approval of FIPB.